5 ways to make cycling for transportation work for you this summer

 2. Consider your route

 A little prep to plan your route before your first trip can make all the difference.
 Plug your destination and start point into Google Maps for a set of bike friendly routes and approximate timings.
-Metro Vancouver has some awesome bike infrastructure - and taking it will make your trip much more enjoyable.
+Metro Vancouver has some awesome bike infrastructure - and taking it will make your trip much more enjoyable than taking the busier streets you'd choose in a car.
 Visit our resources page for more information on routes and planning.

 3. Watch the clock